NeuPhysics/neutrino/docs/preliminary.rst

 Questions
 --------------------

+Here are some great questions about neutrinos.

 .. admonition:: Question
-   :class: warning
+   :class: note

    Is neutrino its own antiparticle?
 Or is neutrino Majorana or Dirac?

 .. admonition:: Question
-   :class: warning
+   :class: note

    What's the mass hierarchy?

 .. admonition:: Question
-   :class: warning
+   :class: note

    What are the mixing angles?

 .. admonition:: Question
-   :class: warning
+   :class: note

    How many different flavours of neutrinos are there?